ravensgate-tux/beltaine_ritual/README.md

 ```
 [Step into the circle.
 Ring bell 3 times.]

-In the name of the Goddess who dances in the flames,
+In the names of the Goddess who dances in the flames,
+and the God who stands in the greening fields,
 I open this circle on the night of Beltaine.

 I call upon joy, union, and sacred passion.